Updated: Apr 17

 Of course!
 I took advantage of Black Friday sales for a Snoo, the Uppa Baby Vista Stroller + Mesa Car Seat, a diaper bag, some clothes and a few other small things.
 I’ve found a few online boutiques I really love: Kate Quinn, Posh Peanut and Primary.com

 I did start a registry; I found it to be really fun to research products and pick things out!
-I started with Babylist and hated the user experience so I switched to Amazon - way better.
+I used Amazon and Babylist!
+Both were very easy to use, and Babylist lets you add items from anywhere, rather than just one store.

 I remember early pregnancy being lonely.
 Sending love.